 What is the Commissioner's Role in Respect to the Yukon Lobbyist Registration Act?

 The Commissioner serves as registrar in order to oversee and monitor the lobbyist registry.

 Lobbyists are responsible for entering their information into the registry.
-The last day to register for 2021 activities was February 28, 2022.
+The last day to register for 2023 activities is January 31, 2023.

 For more information, contact the Lobbyist Administrator, Helen Fitzsimmons at (867) 667-5618 or firstname.lastname@example.org.
 More information can also be found on the Lobbyist Registry website, or the Lobbyists Registration Act.

 David Phillip Jones, Q.C. is Yukon's Conflict of Interest Commissioner.
 He was appointed by the Yukon Legislative Assembly in 2002 for a three-year term, which was renewed in 2005, 2008, 2011, 2014, 2017 and 2019.
 His current term goes to December 11, 2022.